 The Program for Theological Education by Extension (PTEE) operates as a para-church ministry, providing evangelical education for Christians throughout the Arab world.
 They recently launched a youth initiative in response to the need they saw in Jordan.

-Victor Sadek, executive director of PTEE says, “We realize that many different young people have questions and they have problems.
+One PTEE leader* says, “We realize that many different young people have questions and they have problems.
 So we thought about receiving them in our building of the Bible school and try to make for them a night [showing] a movie film or a night for discussing their ideas and their problems from different backgrounds.”

 Additionally, because of COVID-19 shutdowns and social distancing, many young people in Jordan don’t have many outlets.